By Beverly Cosgrove, Revision 18, May 17, 2021

 There are THREE basic injection methods for transgender people (both AMAB and AFAB).
 Before reading on, you will need to decide which of the three is your choice.
 The equipment needed for each method is different from the others.
 The three methods are Long-needle Intramuscular (LIM), Two Needle Subcutaneous (2S), and One needle Subcutaneous (1S).
 The LIM method is generally most effective, doses being equal, but complicated since there are 3 parts, and seems awkward to those who have not done it before.
 (Do it 10 times and you will feel like an expert, though.)
 The “2S” method (2-needle subcutaneous) is usually least painful, and least distressing for those with needle phobias; I now use the 2S method myself.
 The “1S” method (1-needle subcutaneous) is simple but slow to do; it can also hurt more than the 2S method; my partner uses this method.

 I am listing links to sources on this page.
 Feel free to leave a message if the link is broken, inaccurate, or there is a better link you think should be included — but don’t expect me to do an update every day.
+UPDATE 5-17-2021: Shortages due to the Pandemic have worsened, and many sources are sold out.
+I will update this post periodically.

 LINKS FOR THE LONG NEEDLE INTRAMUSCULAR METHOD